RankingSHAP -- Listwise Feature Attribution Explanations for Ranking Models: Quantitative Feature Attribution Evaluating

-\item[\pointwiseLIME:] The mean over the pointwise attribution values generated with LIME of the top-5 documents.
+\item[PWLime:] The mean over the pointwise attribution values generated with LIME of the top-5 documents.

-\item[\greedyk{k}:] A greedy feature selection approach from \cite{singh2021extracting}.
-We iteratively add the features with the biggest marginal contribution to the initially empty explanation set until a set size of $k$ is reached.
-To attain attribution values we define three approaches: When a feature gets added to the explanation set its marginal contribution to that specific set is used as attribution value for \textbf{$\text{\greedyk{k}}_{\text{iter}}$}.
-For \textbf{$\text{\greedyk{k}}_{\text{marg}}$} every feature in the explanation gets assigned the marginal contribution to the explanation set without that specific feature.
-Both these approaches assign 0 values to all features that are not in the explanation set. \textbf{$\text{\greedy}_{\text{iter}}$} takes the same approach as $\text{\greedyk{k}}_{\text{iter}}$ but instead adding features to the explanation set until all are included.
-We only consider $\text{\greedyk{k}}_{\text{iter}}$ for the MQ2008 dataset, since the runtime for data with higher feature dimension become so much higher than the runtime of the other approaches that considering this method in practice would be unreasonable.
+\item[\greedy:] A greedy feature selection approach from \cite{singh2021extracting}.
+The authors iteratively add features with the biggest marginal contribution to the initially empty explanation set until a set size of $k$ is reached.

-\item[\ranklime:] A listwise LIME implementation for rankers.
-We re-implement~\cite{chowdhury2023rank} and define the model as the composition of a pointwise ranking model with the same predicted performance function that \method uses and let LIME explain this model.
-Perturbation is done on each individual feature of each document independently, producing number of documents times $n$ attribution values.
-We report two versions, $\text{\ranklime}_{\text{mean}}$ determines for each feature the mean attribution value over all documents, $\text{\ranklime}_{\text{max}}$ reports the max instead. \end{description}
+\item[RLime:] Listwise LIME for rankers, inspired by RankLIME~\cite{chowdhury2023rank}.
+Perturbation is done on each feature of each document independently.
+Since we are interested in listwise explanations, we report the mean of feature attribution values over all documents.